-Substance abuse is a serious problem in the grade 7 to 12 population.
-This program improves access to substance abuse education and provides critical school-based counselling to students and parents affected by drug or alcohol addiction.
+Problematic substance and technology use in the grade 7 to 12 population is a serious issue.
+This program improves access to education and provides critical school-based counselling to students and parents affected by problematic substance and technology use.

 JA recruits volunteers from the business community to deliver programs and lead hands-on learning activities.
 JA teaches by giving students real-world tasks like creating a budget, managing finances, exploring interests and career pathways, and working with a team to start a small business.